 Common Minke Whale

-Common minke whale is the smallest of the rorquals.
-It typically obtains a length of 8-9 m and a weight of about 8 tonnes in the North Atlantic.
-Females are somewhat larger than males.
-Common minke whales are black or dark grey dorsally and white on the ventral side.
-A transverse white band across the flippers is characteristic for the species in the Northern Hemisphere.
+The common minke whale is the smallest of the rorquals, typically reaching a length of 8–9 metres and weighing around eight tonnes in the North Atlantic.
+Females are generally larger than males.
+Common minke whales have black or dark grey colouring on their dorsal side and white on the ventral side.
+A distinctive white band across the flippers is characteristic of the species in the Northern Hemisphere.
 With a worldwide distribution, it is the most common of the rorquals.
-The common minke whale feeds on a wide variety of fish and invertebrates and is considered an important predator in the marine ecosystem.
+The common minke whale feeds on a wide range of fish and invertebrates and plays an important role as a predator in the marine ecosystem.

 The information presented on this page focuses on stocks within the remit of NAMMCO, including stocks shared with non-NAMMCO member countries.